-Potter exit sad for all at Chelsea - Bruno
+Potter exit a 'sad day' at Chelsea - Bruno

 Asked what that means, former Brighton defender Bruno said: "It probably means that I'm here right now, trying to keep the process going.
 We're just trying to collaborate as best we can.

-Potter was sacked with Chelsea 11th in the Premier League table after Saturday's 2-0 home defeat by Aston Villa.
+Potter was sacked with Chelsea 11th in the Premier League after Saturday's 2-0 home defeat by Aston Villa.

-The Blues are 12 points off the top four with 10 games left, beginning with Tuesday's game at home to Liverpool.
+They are 12 points off the top four with 10 games of the season remaining, beginning with Tuesday's match at home to Liverpool.

 Bruno said he had spoken with Potter and the club's owners and that they are "really supportive".

-"The responsibility is all of ours," added the former Valencia player.
+"The responsibility is all of ours," said the former Valencia player.
 "We have to keep it positive and focus on tomorrow's game.
 That's the energy we're working with.

 "I see it as an opportunity for the players.
 We're representing Chelsea, a club with an amazing history, and it's about winning, about dominating.